-Inbound And Outbound Processes In Warehouse
+Inbound and Outbound Processes in Warehouse

-The reason behind Supply Chain Management System to become more successful is “Inbound and Outbound process” in Logistics.
+The most crucial part for any Supply Chain Management System to become more successful is “Inbound and Outbound process” in Logistics.
 Initially accurate reporting Inventory is necessary after receiving it in order to maintain accurate record.
-Likewise outbound Process is all about warehousing, packaging and transporting of goods, going out of the organization.
+Likewise outbound process has same importance for completing shipment otherwise it might not arrive on time or received by wrong recipient.

 Inbound Process: